OpenTreeOfLife/reference-taxonomy/doc/readme.txt

 Lamiales taxonomy from Schaferhof et al 2010
   File prepared from figure by Open Tree of Life staff.
-  There is a copy in the git repository.
+  There is a copy in tax/713/ in the git repository.
   See:
     Schaferhoff, B., Fleischmann, A., Fischer, E., Albach, D. C., Borsch, T., Heubl, G., and Muller, K. F. (2010).
 Towards resolving